brandon-rhodes/python-patterns/python/module-globals/index.rst

 a line of code might use, or accidentally conflict with, a name defined anywhere else in the Standard Library or a third-party module you have installed.
+Upgrading a third-party module could break your entire program if the new version defined a new global that conflicted with yours.
-Programmers forced to code in a language without namespaces soon find themselves festooning names with prefixes, suffixes, and extra punctuation in a desperate race to keep names from conflicting with similar names defined in other files and libraries.
+Programmers forced to code in a language without namespaces soon find themselves festooning names with prefixes, suffixes, and extra punctuation in a desperate race to keep names from conflicting with similar names in other libraries.

 While every function and class defined in a module is, technically, an object,